muratk5n/thirdwave/en/README.md

 ---

 Cannot have people living on sidewalks..
-If they have rights, as a city inhabitant, so do we.
+If they have rights, as city inhabitants, so do we.
 And the larger injustices need to be addressed I agree.
 Homes have been too expensive, effecting all prices down the line.

 ---